Global Well-posedness for the Cauchy problem of the Zakharov-Kuznetsov equation in 2D: Introduction

+has been extensively studied as well as the original Zakharov-Kuznetsov equation.
+For $k=2$, this equation, called the modified Zakharov-Kuznetsov equation, may be seen as a multi-dimensional extension of the modified KdV equation.
+Regarding the modified Zakharov-Kuznetsov equation, in the $2$ dimensional case, Biagioni and Linares \cite{BL03} established the global well-posedness in $H^1(\R^2)$.
+In \cite{LP09}, Linares and Pastor proved the local well-posedness in $H^s(\R^2)$ for $s>3/4$, and in \cite{LP11}, they showed the global well-posedness for $s>53/66$.
+After that, Ribaud and Vento \cite{RV12-gZK} improved the necessary regularity condition by showing the local well-posedness in $H^s(\R^2)$ for $s>1/4$.
+In the $3$D and higher dimensional case, Gr\"{u}nrock \cite{Gru14} proved that the Cauchy problem of the modified Zakharov-Kuznetsov equation is locally well-posed in $H^s(\R^n)$ if $s>n/2-1$, which is optimal up to the endpoint.
+We refer to the papers \cite{FLP12}, \cite{Gru15arxiv}, \cite{LP11}, \cite{RV12-gZK} for the case $k \geq 3$.

 The aim of the paper is to establish well-posedness of \eqref{ZK} in $2$ dimensions for low regularity initial data.
-In the $2$D case, Gr\"{u}nrock and Herr in \cite{GH}, and Molinet and Pilod in \cite{MP15} obtained independently the well-posedness of \eqref{ZK} in $H^s(\R^2)$ for $s>1/2$ by using the Fourier restriction norm method.
+So far, the best known result is the local well-posedenss in $H^s(\R^2)$ for $s>1/2$ due to Gr\"{u}nrock and Herr \cite{GH14}, and Molinet and Pilod \cite{MP15}.
 The scaling critical index $s=-1$ of \eqref{ZK} for $n=2$ suggests well-posedness in the range $-1 \leq s$.
 In particular, in view of the conservation of mass, it is a natural question whether $L^2$-well-posedness holds true.
-Before stating the main result, we introduce the symmetrized equation of \eqref{ZK} by performing a linear change of variables as in \cite{GH}.
+Before stating the main result, we introduce the symmetrized equation of \eqref{ZK} by performing a linear change of variables as in \cite{GH14}.
 Put $x= 4^{-1/3}x_1 + \sqrt{3} 4^{-1/3} x_2$, $y= 4^{-1/3}x_1 - \sqrt{3} 4^{-1/3} x_2$ and $v(t,x,y) := u(t,x_1,x_2)$, $v_0(x,y) := u_0(x_1,x_2)$.
 Clearly, the linear transformation $(x_1,x_2) \to (x,y)$ is invertible as a mapping $\R^2 \to \R^2$ and we see that

 Therefore, \eqref{ZK} for $d=2$ can be rewritten as